Notes on the Geography of Northern India: Lucknow of the Nawabs

-We're still inside the outer courtyard, but this time the view is perpendicular to its axis.
-In front of us is the gateway to the second courtyard.
+We're still inside the outer courtyard and looking at the gateway to the second courtyard.

 Facing that gateway is this pseudo-gateway.
 It's a jawab gate, literally an "answering" gate, a duplicate built for the sake of symmetry.
 It leads nowhere.